muratk3n/thirdwave/en/README.md

 ---

 It's weird Hasish and others like him are named RINOs.
-In some ways they are more Republican than the rest.
+In some ways they are more Republican than most.

 ---